Indonesia volcano erupts, spews ash 3 km into sky

 Students need to be aware of potential online threats, such as cyberbullying, harassment, and scams as more educational activities and social interactions move online

-A volcano in western Indonesia erupted Sunday, belching a column of ash around three kilometres into the sky, officials said.
+A volcano in western Indonesia erupted Sunday, belching a column of ash around three kilometres into the sky and forcing the evacuation of dozens of hikers, officials said.

-Ash from Mount Marapi on the island of Sumatra was observed 3,000 metres (9,842 feet) above its peak, according to Hendra Gunawan, head of Indonesia's Centre of Volcanology and Geological Hazard Mitigation.
+Mount Marapi on the island of Sumatra, with a peak of 2,891 metres, is on the third-highest alert level of Indonesia's four-step system and authorities imposed an exclusion zone around its crater.

-There were no immediate reports of damage or casualties after the eruption at 2.54pm local time.
+There were no immediate reports of damage or casualties after the eruption at 2.54pm local time, but 42 hikers were unaccounted for.

+A total of 70 hikers had checked in at two entry points to Marapi since Saturday via an online booking system, according to the West Sumatra natural resources conservation agency.

+"The... agency team are conducting evacuations.
+Twenty-eight people have been evacuated and efforts are still being made (to evacuate) the rest.
+Hopefully there are no fatalities and everyone is safe," Dian Indriati, the interim head of the agency, said in a video statement.

 Ahmad Rifandi, an official at the Mount Marapi monitoring station, told AFP that ash rain was observed after the eruption.